johnlobster/portfolio/README.md

 #### Deployed at
 <https://johnlobster.github.io/portfolio/>

+#### Update
+- Heroku free tier has gone away and apps that depend on Heroku as a server are not working any more

 #### css generation

 css preprocessing (sass) and postprocessing (autoprefixer) could be automated with makefile, gulp etc. but is not because it's a simple page.